microsoft/Skeena-Indigenous-Typeface/README.md

 ```
 $ python tools/tirobuild.py SI-MS.yml
 ```
 The builder will create a new local /output folder, and will populate it with a set of 12 static TrueType fonts (weights from Regular to Black, in roman (upright) and italic) and a set of two variable TrueType fonts (roman and italic fonts with a weight variations axis).
 The builder will also output WOFF2 format webfonts.
+[Additional formats can be output by editing the YAML configuration file header.]